How to sum up KLS in a couple of words - that is impossible ..

 I would not say that this statement gives Jake the best opportunity in the future - but it is a great starting block for other families to expand on - and now it is in place the school and the inclusion service have to work together to deliver Jake's education.... and being statemented has meant that school has to provide for Jake's specific needs so we have now achieved the following for Jake:

-If you would like a copy of our statement then please email us at email@example.com and request a copy, meanwhile we would encourage you to fight for your child's future, it is worth doing your research, reading everything and sticking to your guns - we have gone from not having any support in school for Jake - prior to statementing (March 2013) despite him being diagnosed 14 months earlier to being able to access an amazing amount of support, and even more interestingly since battling with school, reducing the pressure on Jake to self teach and beginning to access supportive tutors our episodes have decreased too - we have had more good days and I would like to think Jake is less stressed and pressured to catch up what he has missed.
+Oringinally we offered to send a copy of our statement to families on request, but since we had ours the staement system has changed and children are awared an education, health and care ( EHC ) plan (This is for children and young people aged up to 25 who need more support than is available through special educational needs support.
+EHC plans identify educational, health and social needs and set out the additional support to meet those needs) but we are able to help you consider everything you may need to consider, we would encourage you to fight for your child's future, it is worth doing your research, reading everything and sticking to your guns - we have gone from not having any support in school for Jake - prior to statementing (March 2013) despite him being diagnosed 14 months earlier to being able to access an amazing amount of support, and even more interestingly since battling with school, reducing the pressure on Jake to self teach and beginning to access supportive tutors our episodes have decreased too - we have had more good days and I would like to think Jake is less stressed and pressured to catch up what he has missed.

 Jake moves to college in September and we start all over again, but hope that this will help us find the right path for the future - but instead of a statement we need to have an S139A in place, and we need to start looking at the transition process.